kiharalab/DiffModeler/README.md

    <img src="https://img.shields.io/badge/licence-GNU-green">
 </a>

-DiffModeler is a computational tool using diffusion model to automatically build full protein complex structure from cryo-EM maps at intermediate and low resolution.
+DiffModeler is a computational tool using a diffusion model to automatically build full protein complex structure from cryo-EM maps at intermediate and low resolution.

 Copyright (C) 2023 Xiao Wang, Han Zhu, Genki Terashi, Daisuke Kihara, and Purdue University.